alkem-io/alkemio/docs/ux-design-system.md

 # Alkemio's Design System
+Alkemio uses a gridsystem to align the sections of each page:
+* Horizontally: each page uses a number of columns
+* Vertically: all heights are a multiple of an underlying step size, which is 20px.

 ## Composition
-Alkemio uses a gridsystem to align the sections of each page.
 Information is displayed in blocks on the page.
-These blocks take a fixed amount of columns.
+Each block takes a fixed amount of columns.

 ### Global Grid